First Soviet-American Conference on Communication with Extraterrestrial Intelligence

-First Soviet-American Conference on Communication with Extraterrestrial Intelligence was a conference held on September 5–11, 1971, at the Byurakan Observatory, USSR.
+First Soviet-American Conference on Communication with Extraterrestrial Intelligence was a conference held on September 5–11, 1971, at the Byurakan Observatory, in the Armenian SSR.
 The conference was jointly organized by the U.S. National Academy of Sciences (with assistance from the U.S. National Science Foundation) and the U.S.S.R.
 Academy of Sciences.

+It was preceded by the All-Soviet Byurakan Conference on the same topic, held at the same observatory in 1964.

 Organizing committee: Carl Sagan, Frank Drake, Philip Morrison, Nikolai Kardashev, Victor Ambartsumian, Iosif Shklovsky, Vsevolod Troitsky.

 Notable participants: Semion Braude, Francis Crick, Freeman Dyson, Marvin Minsky, Kent V. Flannery, Vitaly Ginzburg, Thomas Gold, Sebastian von Hoerner, David H. Hubel, Kenneth Kellermann, Richard Borshay Lee, György Marx, William H. McNeill, Bernard M. Oliver, Leslie Orgel, John R. Platt, Gunther Stent, Charles Hard Townes.

 As a result of the conference, the following research directions were formulated: